joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-express-response/README.md

 - Your computer may deny you access to make this change.
 You can try again by running

 - `sudo !!` This will run the last command you typed with `sudo` in front of it. `sudo` means `super user do` - and it is a very powerful command.
 It can override a lot of safety settings on your computer.
 You should only use it if you know EXACTLY what you are doing.
 Improper use can turn your Macbook into a brick that can only be fixed by taking it to Apple (they have the technology to recover your computer back to factory state, you may lose all your unsaved work).
+- it will likely ask you for your computer log-in password.
+The UI is not great - as you just type and there is no feedback on how many characters you have typed.
+Press enter when you've entered your password.
+If you've gotten your password wrong, rerun the above terminal command by pressing the up arrow.

-Once you are set up, you can now start your server by typing
+Once you are set up, you can now start your server by typing:

 - `nodemon app.js`

-Now you should be able to change your message in your `res.send` to ("I love express!") and when you refresh the browser, it should change automatically, you can see `nodemon` giving you messages in terminal that it is restarting.
+Now you should be able to change your message in your `res.send` to ("Hello, express") and when you refresh the browser, it should change automatically, you can see `nodemon` giving you messages in terminal that it is restarting.

 <details><summary>Mini BONUS with nodemon</summary>